acbrugs/acbrugs-api/README.md

 # ACBrugs API Documentation

+## Introduction

 Welcome to the ACBrugs API, a RESTful service designed to manage a digital portfolio of rugs.
 This API allows for operations related to rug collections and user authentication, ensuring a dynamic and responsive web application.

+The API is currently hosted at [https://api.acbrugs.com](https://api.acbrugs.com) and is powered by Node.js with Express, using MongoDB for data persistence.

+## Base URL

+All API requests should be made to the base URL: https://api.acbrugs.com

 ## API Endpoints

 Below you will find a structured documentation of all the available API endpoints, their methods, required parameters, and access restrictions.

 ### Rugs